New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- New Orleans and its opponents have combined for 43.5 points or more just once this season.
+- New Orleans has combined with its opponents to score more than 43.5 points just once this year.

 - Washington's games have gone over 43.5 points in three of four chances this season.